Greater Sum Grant Partner Application

 sector by providing funding, subject matter expertise, networking,

-and professional development opportunities.
+and professional development opportunities as part of a year-long cohort experience.
 We work with young nonprofits created to solve problems in new ways or established nonprofits entering areas of work to do something innovative.
-Our cohort provides a year-long mentoring and professional development.
-The application window for our 2020 Grant Partner Cohort will be Summer 2019.

 Our first round application is a straightforward Google Form.
-Here's a COPY of last' year’s application that you can download to prepare.
+Here’s a PDF version you can use to prepare — click the “apply” button to access the live form.
 The application should not take you more than a few hours.
 Finalists will participate in a virtual pitch, which is a more significant time commitment.
-You're welcome to view our Pitch Deck Primer video from last year to learn more about the pitch process.
+You're welcome to view our Pitch Deck Primer video to learn more about the pitch process.

 Finalists notified: by October 2019

 Finalists provided with instructions for creating their pitch deck & scheduling a virtual pitch.

 If you are selected by The Greater Sum, you will receive:

 · A grant for operational* funding in our range of $10-20k

 · A connection to a Greater Sum Subject Matter Expert (SME) who will serve as mentor, sounding board, go-to person, and who can connect you with additional SMEs as needed

 · Virtual and in-person professional development and networking opportunities